oessayeg/Webserv/README.md

 ## Setup
   * Clang should be installed.
 (Obviously to compile C++ code)
-  * Make is optional. (if you want to use the Makefile)
+  * 'Make' is optional. (if you want to use the Makefile)
   * This project was developed under a unix environment (macOS).
 Compiling this code without errors in any other environment is not guaranteed.

 ## Usage